perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 ### O-SCOA
 > **O-SCOA** -> Secure Collaboration-Oriented Architecture (IS framework)

-- Specifies requirements for secure design of enterprise IT architectures
+- Specifies requirements for secure design of enterprise IT architectures supporting deperimeterised operations
+- Specifies all essential components required for architecting secure systems